"As most of you know, Dana and I have been working with the Fulani for more than three years," Ian said, "and we have not yet had any converts."

 About a year before leaving for a time of home assignment, Ian and Dana attended for the first time a meeting of the "Joint Christian Ministries in West Africa," an ecumenical biannual assembly that brings together missionaries from nearly fifty different groups — Protestant and Catholic — who are doing or attempting to do Christian ministries among the Fulani.
 In this meeting, the Heaths heard a formal presentation on the history of Christian missions to the Fulani.
 The speaker said, for example, that the first Christian effort to evangelize the Fulani began decades ago, and though a few isolated individuals showed interest and some began to identify themselves as Christians, hardly any were baptized.
 One man who was baptized had died less than a month later, poisoned, it was believed, by his own family.
 The threat of being disowned by one's family, of losing one's cattle, of suffering complete social alienation from one's tribe, and possibly even of death was too heavy a price to pay for most potential converts.
 The Heaths' optimism was greatly tempered that day as they were confronted with the reality of what they had set out to accomplish.

 They decided they should work to gain their Fulani neighbors' confidence, help them in whatever ways they could, and try to develop genuine friendships with them before attempting to present the Christian message.
-The year they spent on home assignment in England studying at Selly Oak College convinced them of the rightness of this approach.
-The incident with the bees, however, seemed to put in jeopardy any progress they thought they had made with the Fulani before leaving for England.
+The year they spent on home assignments in England while studying at Selly Oak College convinced them of the rightness of this approach.
+The incident with the bees, however, seemed to put any progress they thought they had made with the Fulani in jeopardy before leaving for England.

 Less than a month after they returned to Nigeria, Ian and Dana drove to Jos to attend the meeting of "Joint Christian Ministries in West Africa."
 Ron Martin, the program chair, asked Dana and Ian after they arrived if they would speak to a plenary session about their experiences before and during their home assignment time.
 The Heaths decided they should relate what had happened to them since moving into the Fulani area, a few things about their year at Selly Oak, and conclude by describing their experience with the bees.